enricolacchin/Computer-Engineering-UNITS/Final_Project/docs/documentation_EN.md

 The project is organized into packages, each with a specific responsibility:

-- **Math**: Contains the classes that perform mathematical computations.
+- **math**: Contains the classes that perform mathematical computations.
     - `AvgComputation`: Calculates the average of the provided expressions.
     - `Computation`: Abstract base class for computation operations.
     - `ComputationEngine`: Manages the execution of computations and invokes the appropriate classes for the requested